Watch a Liquid Oxygen Mechanical Impact Sensitivity Test

-The Problem: Mechanical Impact Can Ignite Materials in Oxygen.
+The Problem: Mechanical Impact Can Ignite Materials in Oxygen

 Anyone who has attended WHA’s oxygen safety training will be quick to tell you that materials become more flammable and easier to ignite in oxygen.
 They would also affirm that ignition mechanisms for metals or nonmetals in oxygen components and systems come from a variety of energy forms.
-For example, WHA has investigated many fires in oxygen systems started due mechanical energy caused by impacts, vibration, or friction.
+For example, WHA has investigated many fires in oxygen systems that started due to mechanical energy caused by impacts, vibration, or friction.

 As you can imagine, this issue is of utmost importance for engineers designing oxygen systems and components.
 All materials must be analyzed and chosen carefully in order to reduce the risk of ignition.